jdbedics/dbthandbook/README.md

-Initial try at a DBT Practicum Handbook Using Bookdown.
+DBT Practicum Handbook for the DBT Program at California Lutheran University.